itzg/docker-minecraft-server/README.md

 The [examples directory](https://github.com/itzg/docker-minecraft-server/tree/master/examples) also provides examples of deploying the [itzg/minecraft-server](https://hub.docker.com/r/itzg/minecraft-server/) Docker image.

+### Amazon Web Services (AWS) Deployment

+If you're looking for a simple way to deploy this to the Amazon Web Services Cloud, check out the [Minecraft Server Deployment (CloudFormation) repository](https://github.com/vatertime/minecraft-spot-pricing).
+This repository contains a CloudFormation template that will get you up and running in AWS in a matter of minutes.
+Optionally it uses Spot Pricing so the server is very cheap, and you can easily turn it off when not in use.

 ## Running a Forge Server

 Enable Forge server mode by adding a `-e TYPE=FORGE` to your command-line.